Note: for specific details and updates on the rulemaking, see our article.

 Buildings that do not meet the Standard for a BEPS period will be required to follow one of the Compliance Pathways and meet the associated requirements and deadlines, which vary per Pathway.

 Even though the Compliance Period may seem long, there are interim deadlines to be aware of.
-Building owners whose buildings fall below the BEPS for the first compliance cycle will be required to select a compliance pathway no later than April 1, 2023.
+Building owners whose buildings don’t meet the BEPS for the first compliance cycle will be required to select a compliance pathway no later than April 1, 2023.
 There are additional requirements due at that time as well, depending on the Pathway selected.

 Additionally, improving building performance takes time.
 It takes time to understand your building’s performance, evaluate what options are available, assess your financial situation, prepare drawings and/or get a permit to do improvements, hire contractors to do the work, commission the work to ensure it’s performing as intended, and generate the record of improved performance needed to get full credit for improvements.
 It behooves building owners to come up with a strategic plan for improving their building’s performance as soon as possible.